-Ayutthaya is a city in the north of Thailand.
+Ayutthaya is a city to the north of Bangkok in Thailand.
 The city was the capital of the Kingdom of Siam from 1350 to 1767 and was a very prosperous trading port.
 This place is home to many important historical sites.
 You will find a number of Buddhist temples and palaces in this archaeological park.
 Located on an island between three rivers, it is a popular tourist destination.

 Ayutthaya’s floating market is an experience that many people will never forget.
 While the market is situated in a lake, you can view boats moving up and down the river.
 You’ll see stalls set up on the wooden walkways and boats that sell hot food.
 You’ll see a number of interesting sights and hear fascinating stories from the locals.

 When it comes to the best things to do in Ayuthaya, you can’t miss the Toy Museum.
 This museum was founded by Krirk Yoonpun, an associate professor of children’s literature.
 The museum has two floors and displays local and imported toys.
 It is an amazing experience for all ages, and is one of the best things to do in Ayuathaya, Thailand.